 Watercress is one of those spring leafy vegetables that is so underused.
 It has an earthy and fresh taste that is slightly bitter.
-Similar in taste to mustard leaves or radish, it is known to be very high in Iron, Vitamin A, C, and E. It is perfect for making this spring recipe.
+Similar in taste to mustard leaves or radishes, it is known to be very high in Iron, and vitamins A, C, and E. It is perfect for making this Spring Watercress Dressing.
 I serve it on a salad, use it as a dip for cooked seafood, and drizzle it over grilled chicken breasts.
 These are just a few of the ways to use this delicious watercress recipe.

 Some fresh leafy ingredients, some tangy ones, and some oil.
 That’s all it takes to make this recipe.